luntergroup/smcsmc/README.md

 We have automated this process in a `conda` package, and we highly recommend installing it this way.

-> NOTE: **We currently only support `conda` installation on 64 bit Linux** and if you are using a different operating system you *must install manually*.

 ```sh
 conda config --add channels conda-forge
 conda config --add channels terhorst
 conda install -c luntergroup smcsmc
 ```

-### Installation from Source
+> NOTE: We currently only support `conda` installation on **64 bit Linux**.
+If you are using a different operating system you must install manually -- see below.

+### Manual installation

-Alternatively, a combination of `cmake` and `pip` can be used to install the python and core components.
+Alternatively, a combination of `cmake` and `pip` can be used to install the python and core components:

 #### Obtain the code